 Imagine you walked into a bank and the teller welcomed you with a scowl and a barely audible “Good morning”.
 Even before you are served, you may have already formed a bad impression about the bank, and whilst you’re at it, you may tell other friends about the poor service too!

 That’s exactly how customers think.
 To remain relevant with consistent and fresh ideas, you need to keep asking yourself what you may have done or wanted if you were in the shoes of your customer.
 The golden rule “Do unto others as you would have them do to you” applies even here!
-So, it does not just end at finding information about your target audience, but also going a step further to identify with how they feel.
+So, it does not just end with finding information about your target audience but also going a step further to identify with how they feel.
 At the end of that reflection, you should be able to answer the question “What service experience will my customer have after encountering my business?”

 Put your plan into action

 You’ve put your plan on paper and even gone further to research on your target audience.
 Now you need to put your plan into action.
 Not sure how to start?
 There are many resourceful websites, such as Hubspot blog and yours truly that gives you practical steps in executing your inbound marketing strategy.

 So, how can you sell effectively using content marketing?